bvik/arduino-learning/README.md

 # arduino-learning

-The repository contains sketches I made while was studying arduino.
+The repository contains sketches that I made while was studying arduino.